AlexDragonRoz/PillCareAgent/README.md

 - Improve pill detection with more robust image model
 - Support classification of similar-looking pills using better training sets

+### 🌐 Transition to Production-Ready Azure Environment
+- Migrate infrastructure to Azure for scalable, secure deployment.
+- Adopt Azure tools like Key Vault and Kubernetes Service for reliability.

 These enhancements would help scale PillCare into a deployable healthcare product while maintaining ethical and accessible AI practices.

+---

+## Secrets Remark

+In the context of the hackathon, I chose to hardcode secrets (such as API keys) directly in my Python Google Colab notebook because it was the fastest and most practical approach.
+Given the time constraints, this method allowed me to focus on delivering results efficiently.
+Since the keys were temporary trial credentials, and I could regenerate them as needed, the security implications were minimized in this specific scenario.
+That said, I fully understand that hardcoding secrets is not a best practice in production environments or long-term projects due to the potential security risks.
+Best practices recommend avoiding hardcoding secrets and instead leveraging secure methods to manage them effectively

 ---